 NZQA works in partnership with schools to manage assessments for national qualifications.
 These are separated into internally and externally assessed standards.

 Internally assessed standards are marked by your Te Kura teachers during the year.
 Results from your internal assessments are regularly reported to NZQA and will be updated in your Record of Achievement the following January.

-Externally assessed standards include end of year NCEA and NZ Scholarship exams, portfolio submissions, Level 1 Maths Common Assessment Task (MCAT), Level 1 Digital Technologies Common Assessment Task (DCAT), and Te Kura overseas exams for eligible students.
+Externally assessed standards include end of year NCEA and NZ Scholarship exams, portfolio submissions, Level 1 Maths Common Assessment Task (MCAT), Levels 1 and 2 Digital Technologies Common Assessment Tasks (DCAT), and Te Kura overseas exams for eligible students.

 If you’re still confused, NZQA provides detailed information about how NCEA works.